4ait/quarkus-transactional-rw-lib/README.md

 - Thread-safe transaction level management
 - Extensible processor system for custom transaction handling

+## Interaction with @Transactional

+This library is designed to work alongside the standard `@Transactional` annotation from Jakarta EE.
+However, it's important to note the following:

+1. When both `@Transactional` and one of this library's annotations (`@TransactionalReadOnly` or `@TransactionalWrite`) are present, the behavior is determined by the interceptor ordering.

+2. It's recommended to use either this library's annotations or `@Transactional`, but not both on the same method to avoid confusion.

+3. If you need to use both, be aware that:
+  - This library's annotations provide more fine-grained control over read/write behavior.
+  - `@Transactional` provides more options for configuring transaction attributes like isolation level and timeout.

+4. In a mixed environment, ensure that your transaction management strategy is consistent and well-documented to prevent unexpected behavior.

 ## Installation

 Add the following dependency to your project: